zoopfoot/druid/makefiles/README.txt

 *** LINUX ***

-If you are under Linux, it's simply a matter of running
+If you are under Linux, it's simply a matter of running (No, its not see below)

 $ make -f makefiles/Makefile.linux